BSData/gates-of-antares/README.md

 __What's this?__

 BSData organisation created this project.
-It's GitHub repository of datafiles.
+It's GitHub repository of datafiles for Gates Of Antares, made by Warlord Games.
 Maintained by community, in no way endorsed by BattleScribe.
 If you want to develop - cool!
 We need you!
 Take a look at [Getting Started wiki][]